Rational partition models under iterative proportional scaling: Generalized Running Intersection Property

-\begin{remark} There is a clear relationship between the notation in Definition \ref{def:MatrixFloretFull} and the notation used for florets of rows up until this point.
+\begin{remark} There is a clear relationship between the notation described above and that used for florets of rows up until this point.
 In particular for the pair of matrices $B_\ell$ and $A^{\ell+1}$ we have that $\Fcal^{\ell+1}[\Scal(\ell+1,j)] = \Fcal^{A^{\ell+1}}_{t(\bullet,\Scal(\ell+1,j))}$ for $1\leq \ell \leq k-1$.
 We make this distinction in order to avoid dependence on the matrix $B$ produced at each step.
 As the rows of $A$ correspond to the labels of the edges in the stratified, staged tree $\T_A$, the florets of $A$ correspond exactly to the florets of $\T_A$ (see Remark \ref{rem:stagedtreeMLE}). \end{remark}

 \begin{cor} Let $A$ be a \multipart matrix with $k$ partitions that satisfies the GRIP.
 Then the MLE $\p$ of $d$ has as its $j$th coordinate function:

 \end{cor}